Mitt Romney: 2002 Winter Olympics

 In 1998, Ann Romney learned that she had multiple sclerosis; Mitt described watching her fail a series of neurological tests as the worst day of his life.
 After experiencing two years of severe difficulties with the disease, she found – while living in Park City, Utah, where the couple had built a vacation home – a combination of mainstream, alternative, and equestrian therapies that enabled her to lead a lifestyle mostly without limitations.
 When her husband received a job offer to take over the troubled organization responsible for the 2002 Winter Olympics and Paralympics, to be held in Salt Lake City in Utah, she urged him to accept it; eager for a new challenge, as well as another chance to prove himself in public life, he did.
 On February 11, 1999, the Salt Lake Organizing Committee for the Olympic and Paralympic Winter Games of 2002 hired Romney as its president and CEO.

 Before Romney took over, the event was $379 million short of its revenue goals.
 Officials had made plans to scale back the Games to compensate for the fiscal crisis, and there were fears it might be moved away entirely.
 In addition, the Games' image had been damaged by allegations of bribery against top officials including prior committee president and CEO Frank Joklik.
 The Salt Lake Organizing Committee forced Joklik and committee vice president Dave Johnson to resign.
 Utah power brokers, including Governor Mike Leavitt, searched for someone with a scandal-free reputation to take charge of the Olympics.
 They chose Romney based on his business and legal expertise as well as his connections to both the LDS Church and the state.
 The appointment faced some initial criticism from both non-Mormons and Mormons that it represented cronyism and made the Games seem too Mormon-dominated.
 Romney donated to charity the $1.4 million in salary and severance payments he received for his three years as president and CEO, and also donated $1 million to the Olympics.

 Romney restructured the organization's leadership and policies.
 He reduced budgets and boosted fundraising, alleviating corporate sponsors' concerns while recruiting new ones.
-Romney worked to ensure the Games's safety after the September 11, 2001 terrorist attacks by coordinating a $300 million security budget.
+Romney worked to ensure the Games's safety after the September 11 attacks by coordinating a $300 million security budget.
 He oversaw a $1.32 billion budget, 700 employees, and 26,000 volunteers.
 The federal government provided approximately $400 million to $600 million of that budget, much of it a result of Romney's having aggressively lobbied Congress and federal agencies.
 It was a record level of federal funding for the staging of a U.S. Olympics.
 An additional $1.1 billion of indirect federal funding came to the state in the form of highway and transit projects.